 - (3) contain a provision that restricts the individual's remedies under this act or law other than this act; or - (4) contain a provision that: - (A) limits or releases the liability of any person for not performing the agreement or for violating this act; or - (B) indemnifies any person for liability arising under the agreement or this act. - g.
 All rights and obligations specified in subsection d. of this section and Section 13 exist even if not provided in the agreement.
 A provision in an agreement which violates subsection d., e., or f. of this section is void.

-This language is found at section 19 of the NCCUSL act and Section 15 of A1949 as supplemented by NCCUSL language.
+This language is found at section 19 of the NCCUSL act.
 The language as shown here uses the term "record" and "electronic record" rather than "written" to reflect the possibility that the transaction may be conducted entirely on-line.